timsutton/mcxToProfile/README.md

 ## Payload Identifiers

-The only option required besides `--plist` or `--dsobject` is an identifier.
+The only option required besides `--plist` or `--dsobject` is `--identifier`.
 The identifier is crucial: it is what is defined in the toplevel payload's PayloadIdentifier key, and is what would be used to identify the profile to remove using `profiles -R -p [identifier]`.

-Also, if you attempt to install a profile with the same identifier, it will update the existing profile instead of installing another profile.
-The newer version could have completely different payloads and a different toplevel PayloadUUID, but it will still replace it.
+If you attempt to install a profile with the same identifier, it will update the existing profile instead of installing another profile.

 Specify an identifier using either the `--identifier` or `--identifier-from-profile` options.
+If one is building an updated version of a profile, it's strongly recommended to use `--identifier-from-profile` to guarantee a consistent identifier and UUID.

-As far as I can tell, two profiles with unique toplevel PayloadIdentifiers but matching toplevel PayloadUUIDs will both install successfully. mcxToProfile will always generate unique UUIDs for the toplevel and nested payloads, but because the PayloadIdentifier has to be paid attention to, it's required to manually specify it.
+Two profiles with unique toplevel PayloadIdentifiers but matching toplevel PayloadUUIDs will both install successfully.
+However, Profile Manager maintains consistent UUIDs, so we aim to do the same (although currently only at the top-level).

 ## Other functionality